Mike Lowell: Florida International University

-Major League Baseball
+Professional career

 New York Yankees

 Lowell was drafted by the New York Yankees in the 20th round of the 1995 Major League Baseball draft.
 He made his major league debut as a September call-up for the Yankees in 1998, singling in his first at-bat and playing eight games in the season.

-Although Lowell debuted late in the season and did not play in the 1998 postseason, he still received his first career World Series ring as the Yankees won the 1998 World Series against the San Diego Padres.
+Although Lowell debuted late in the season and did not play in the 1998 postseason, he still received his first career World Series ring as the Yankees won the World Series against the San Diego Padres.

 Florida Marlins

 Lowell was traded to the Florida Marlins on February 1, 1999, for Mark Johnson and Ed Yarnall.
-While waiting for spring training, he discovered that he had testicular cancer and underwent surgery on February 21 returning to the lineup on May 29.
+While waiting for spring training, Lowell discovered that he had testicular cancer and underwent surgery on February 21, returning to the lineup on May 29.
 He finished his season with a .253 batting average, 12 home runs, and 47 RBI.